adihendro/Plants-vs-Zombies/README.md

 ### How to run the program:
 1. Put all files into 1 folder
 2. Open command prompt (Windows) or terminal (macOS) in that folder
-3. Compile all .java files with command:
+3. Compile all .java files with command: <br>
    `javac Main.java World.java Actor.java Audio.java Plant.java Zombie.java Player.java Pea.java Sun.java Point.java`
 4. Run the program with command: `java Main`
 5. Enjoy!